A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Cosponsorship Network Among Senators

 \subsection{Projection onto a unipartite network can be misleading}

-How do researchers analyze bipartite networks like the one shown in Figure~\ref{fig:107webUB}?
-As mentioned earlier, the most common approach is the projection of a bipartite network onto a unipartite network.
-In the current application, one may turn the senator-bill bipartite network into a unipartite network of senators where an edge between two senators represents whether or not they cosponsor a bill together (or the number of such bills, in the case of a weighted unipartite network), such as done in \citet{tam_cho_legislative_2010}.
-In adopting this strategy, however, researchers risk losing relevant information on the details of policy content and on attributes that are defined at the bill level as well as the senator-bill dyadic level.
-Indeed, this loss of bill-related information is particularly problematic when using cosponsorship decisions as ``indicators of members' purest form of issue positioning'' \citep[][p.
-1274]{lawless_nice_2018}.
+Despite this risk, the common practice in studying bipartite networks involves projecting them onto unipartite ones.
+In this case, one might transform the senator-bill bipartite network into a senator-only unipartite graph, where edges between senators indicate cosponsorship of bills together \citep[or weighted by the number of bills; see e.g.,][]{tam_cho_legislative_2010}.
+However, this approach risks omitting important bill-specific and senator-bill pair-specific information crucial for understanding cosponsorship decisions, including policy content, timing of bill introduction and endorsement, and collaboration extent through popular legislation \citep{neal_backbone_2014, neal:2020, kirkland:gross:2014}.

-Aggregating over potentially relevant heterogeneity in bill- and senator-bill level data can directly lead to incorrect substantive takeaways.
-To see how this may be the case, consider a stylized scenario presented in Figure~\ref{fig:toy1}.
-The simple weighted unipartite representation of a cosponsorship network is shown in panel~(a) of the figure.
-In this graph, senators are nodes (circles, color differentiated by party affiliation) with weighted edges drawn between senators that cosponsor at least one piece of legislation, with weights given by the number of times such cosponsorships happen.
-A cursory view of this graph might suggest that while there is some cross-party cosponsorship, there is much more frequent within-party collaboration.
+Thus, aggregating over potentially relevant heterogeneity in bill- and senator-bill level data can lead to incorrect substantive takeaways.
+To see how this may be the case, revisit the stylized scenario presented in Figure~\ref{fig:toy1} of Section~\ref{sec:intro}.
+Panel~(a) shows a weighted unipartite representation of a cosponsorship network where circle nodes denote senators and triangle nodes represent bills, with edge weights indicating cosponsorships.
+In this graph, the circle nodes representing senators have weighted edges connecting them to cosponsored triangle bills, with weights given by the number of such cosponsorships.
+Node colors denote party and policy area.
+A cursory view of this graph would suggest that while there is some cross-party collaboration, the bulk of it is expected to occur within parties --- a pattern that could be taken as evidence of polarization in the collaboration network.

-Yet this same unipartite representation can be derived from completely different bipartite network structures.
-At the bottom of Figure~\ref{fig:toy1}, bipartite networks~(b)~and~(c) incorporate the missing bill information, and represent two very different legislative environments that nevertheless project onto the \emph{same} unipartite network form presented in panel~(a).
-In panel~(b), legislators are highly productive in terms of legislative output (given by the large number of triangular nodes in the graph), and frequent cross-party work is common (as indicated by the relatively large number of gray triangular nodes in the graph).
-Indeed, the bipartisan vs. within-party cosponsored legislation ratio is 3 to 4.
+Yet, \emph{the same} unipartite representation can be derived from two disparate bipartite network structures.
+Indeed, projecting the networks in panels~(b) and (c) at the bottom of Figure~\ref{fig:toy1} using sums over shared cosponsorships results in exactly the same weighted network depicted in panel~(a), despite representing two \emph{fundamentally different} legislative collaboration environments.